Easy Swiss Steak Recipe: A Hearty Cube Steak

 Instead of talking about how this meal is like a blue-plate special since it’s really not, let’s talk about how much I used to love divided plates.
 When I was a kid, if I could have had a divided plate at every meal (dinner at least), I would have been in heaven.

 Besides obvious things like red beans on rice or gravy on mashed potatoes, I didn’t like my food to touch.
-Not only did I like everything on my plate to be segregated, but I also liked to eat one thing completely before moving on to the next.
+Not only did I like everything on my plate to be separated, but I also liked to eat one thing completely before moving on to the next.
 I’m glad to tell you that I now let my food touch the plate.
 I even mix turkey, dressing, and cranberry sauce all in one bite.
 This gives me hope that my picky kids will eat like normal people one day.

 This Easy Swiss Steak is a low-fat dinner loaded with tomato flavor.